 Side gigs used to be temporary hustles used by the few and far between, but now they are a permanent part of the American economy.
 The problem when it comes to filing taxes, however, is that side hustles don’t always feel like “real jobs,” with an employer who issues a W-2 at the end of the year and withholds taxes.
-In some cases, those working side gigs may not even feel as if they even owe taxes on their earnings, as they are just from spare-time work.
-But the truth is that the IRS views side gig income the same way as if you are running your own business as a sole proprietor.
+In some cases, those working side gigs may not feel as if they even owe taxes on their earnings, as they are just from spare-time work.
+But the truth is that the IRS views gig workers as sole proprietors running their own business.
 With that in mind, here are some things many Americans don’t — but should — know about side hustles and taxes.

 Side Gig Income Is Taxable

 Side gig income may feel like something you do in your spare time for some extra cash, but it’s actual taxable income.
 Now, if your side gig is your only income, you may not ultimately end up with any tax liability, thanks to credits and deductions.
 But you’ll most likely have to file a tax return at the very least.
-While the minimum income required for singles to file a tax return is $12,550 if under age 65, with gig income, you’ll likely have to file a return after earning just $400.
+While the minimum income required for singles to file a tax return is $12,950 if under age 65, with gig income, you’ll likely have to file a return after net earnings of just $400.

 Side Gig Income Is Likely Self-Employment Income

-Part of the reason the gig income filing requirement is so low is that side hustle income is generally considered self-employment income, which has a $400 net income filing requirement.
+Part of the reason the gig income filing requirement is so low is that — unless you’re working an extra job as a W-2 employee — side hustle income is generally considered self-employment income, which has a $400 net income filing requirement.
 From a tax perspective, this puts you in the same category as a sole proprietor with 100 employees.
 The unfortunate side consequence of this classification is that you’ll owe twice as much Social Security tax as if you were an employee.
 As a worker, you are responsible for a 7.65% tax that covers Social Security and Medicare.
 But since you’re considered both an employer and an employee as a side gig worker, you’re responsible for both halves of the Social Security and Medicare taxes, which amounts to 15.3%.

 You Can Take More Deductions To Offset Your Side Hustle Income